Rhetos/AdminGui/README.md

 ## Build from source
 1. Fork the `AdminGui` repository and clone it locally.
 2. Ensure you have `nuget` and `npm` commands available at your %PATH%.
 NuGet version 4.0+ is recommended.
 Older versions are not tested.
-3. Get inside AdminGui directory, run `.\Publish` in Powershell.
+3. From root directory, run `.\Init` in PowerShell.
+4. Then, also in PowerShell, run `.\Publish`.
-4. After it's done, the publish outputs are located inside `PublishOutput` directory.
+5. After it's done, the publish outputs are located inside `PublishOutput` directory.

 Note, you can specify a version for the packages by passing the `BuildVersion` parameter to the command.
 For example, `.\Publish -BuildVersion "1.2.0"`.